Algebraic characterisation of relatively hyperbolic special groups: Formalism: special colorings

 In this section, we introduce the formalism which we will use in the next sections to prove the statements mentioned in the introduction.
 Our central definition is the following:

 \begin{definition} Let $X$ be a cube complex.
 A \emph{special coloring} $(\Delta,\phi)$ is the data of a graph $\Delta$ and a coloring map

-satisfying the following conditions: \begin{itemize} \item for every oriented hyperplane $J$, the equality $\phi(J^{-1})=\phi(J)^{-1}$ holds; \item two transverse oriented hyperplanes have adjacent colors; \item no two oriented hyperplanes adjacent to a given vertex have the same color; \item two oriented edges with same origin whose dual oriented hyperplanes have adjacent colors must generate a square. \end{itemize} \end{definition}
+where $\vec{\Delta}X$ denotes the oriented crossing graph (see Definition \ref{def:OCrossing}), satisfying the following conditions: \begin{itemize} \item for every oriented hyperplane $J$, the equality $\phi(J^{-1})=\phi(J)^{-1}$ holds; \item two transverse oriented hyperplanes have adjacent colors; \item no two oriented hyperplanes adjacent to a given vertex have the same color; \item two oriented edges with same origin whose dual oriented hyperplanes have adjacent colors must generate a square. \end{itemize} \end{definition}

 See Figure \ref{SpecialColor} for an example.
 Essentially, a cube complex admits a special coloring if and only if it is special.
 We will not use this observation in this paper, so we only give sketch a proof at the end of this section.
 The main point to keep in mind is that any special cube complex admits at least one special coloring.